afob/PyLimitOrders/README.md

      * a product id
      * an amount to buy/sell
      * the limit at which to buy or sell
-   * executes any held orders when the market price is at or better than the limit
+   * executes any held orders when the market price is at or better than the limit (you can set aside or comment out the changes made for part 1)